rfbergeron/UCSC/cse110a/asg4/DESIGN.md

 ### `make_symbol_table`
 Main loop.
 Doesn't do much on it's own, mostly passes off work to helper functions to make it a little nicer to look at and to help with naming.
+At the top level, nodes should only be TOK_FUNCTION, TOK_STRUCT, TOK_TYPE_ID, or "'='", with the latter indicating a global declaration and initialization, which means we have to verify the type of the right side in addition to making a new entry in the symbol table.

 ### `make_function_entry`
 Called whenever a top-level declaration (not call) of a function is found.
 Functions go in the same table as global variables.
-Increases global block count whether this is the actual definiton or just a prototype.
+Increases global block count whether this is the actual definiton or just a prototype, since the parameters of a function prototype belong to the prototype's block.
+When adding the declaration to parser output, the location of the function's prototype, if there is one, is used, not the location of the definition.

 ### `make_global_entry`
 Called whenever a global variable declaration is found.